emarkproject/eMark/README.md

 Intro
 -----

-eMark is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
+Deutsche eMark (DEM) is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
 Built on the foundation of Bitcoin, PPCoin and NovaCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.